John-Brandon/MakahGW/README.md

   <img src="./figs/FlowChart_4x_12pt.png" width="800" align="center" title="Alternating Season Strike Limit Algorithm">
 </p>

-Additional notes are provided in the README.MD files under the subdirectories of this repository (e.g. ./R/README.MD provides file descriptions for the R language scripts used to wrangle data.frames, summerize statistics and generate plots from simulation output).
+Additional notes are provided in the README.MD files under the subdirectories of this repository, *e.g.* `./R/README.MD` provides file descriptions for the R language scripts used to wrangle data.frames, summerize statistics and generate plots from simulation output.

-There are several differences between this SLA and that from 2012, including:
+## There are several differences between this SLA and that from 2012, including:

   * A winter/spring hunt is assumed to occur during even numbered years.
     * The base-case probability of striking a PCFG whale is 0.3